How do I sign up, book, and use the car?

 Push the little button at the top of the shift lever to go into Park.

 You can also use the DC fast charging network to charge at a much faster rate.
 You will need to flip down the cover on the charge port to accept the DC fast charging cable.
 There are currently 2 fast charging stations nearby: one in Radium Hot Springs (beside the library) and one in Canal Flats (beside the skating rink).
-General protocol is to fast charge for no more than 45 min.

 If you anticipate needing to charge the vehicle on your journey we suggest you sign up with flo and Charge Hub and get their apps on your phone.
 You can also order a flo card as backup.